-How to make Remote Desktop faster on Windows 10, 11?
+7 Tested Ways to Fix Remote Desktop Slow on Windows 10, 11

-How to fix Remote Desktop slow on Windows 10, 11
+How to fix Remote Desktop slow on Windows 10 and 11 [7 solutions]

 Step 1.
 Search for Remote Desktop Connection in the search box and then open it.
 Then find and click Show Options.

 Step 2.
-Switch to the Display tab, change the size of the remote desktop into smaller ones.
+Switch to the Display tab, and change the size of the remote desktop to smaller ones.
 In the Colors column, choose High Color (16 bit).

 Step 3.
-Switch to the Experience tab, change the connection speed into Modern (56 kbps).
+Switch to the Experience tab, and change the connection speed to Modern (56 kbps).
 Then un-tick Persistence bitmap caching.

 Solution 2.
-Set priority of RDP to Realtime
+Set the priority of RDP to Realtime

 Step 1.
 Press Ctrl + Shift + Esc to open the Task Manager.
 Then find and right-click Remote Desktop Connection, then click Go to details.